Here are the most famous and beautiful jewelry advertisements ♦

 Cartier, for example, shocked the world by pulling out an advertising campaign for the Cartier product line on the social network MySpace, which was an industry leader years ago, only to be supplanted by Facebook.
 Until a decade ago, the idea of advertising through social media seemed unthinkable for a luxury brand: today everyone is investing in social networks.
 But the panthére that comes to life from a jewel, in a video from 2012, cannot be forgotten about Cartier either.

 In truth, even those who choose newspapers for their advertising could be a bit original.
 Like the Green Initiative campaign of July 2007, conceived by the couple Russell and Kimora Lee Simmons, which focused on the ecological theme and on helping Africa to promote Green Bracelets.
 The bracelets are made of malachite and rough diamonds and half of the profits from the sale went to the Diamond Empowerment Fund, an international non-profit organization that aims to raise money for education in Africa.

 The bracelets have been spotted on the wrists of several celebrities.
 Equally famous was, at the time, the advertising campaign conducted by No Dirty Gold, an organization that wants to put an end to improper gold mining practices.

-In 2006, the American Oxfam association and the Eearthworks initiative published a black and white announcement in the “New York Times” featuring a heart-shaped gold medallion.
-Inside the jewel was the image of a young, barefoot African boy shoveling trash into a mine.
-In the caption under the medallion we read: “There is nothing romantic about a toxic gold mine”.
-Sixteen jewelers in the US have been listed in the advertisement as “leader” or “latecomers”, based on their collaboration with (or resistance to) the No Dirty Gold campaign, for sustainably produced gold.
+In 2006, the American association Oxfam and the Eearthworks initiative published a black and white ad in the New York Times featuring a heart-shaped gold medallion.
+Inside the jewel there was an image of a young, barefoot African boy shoveling garbage in a mine.
+The caption under the medallion reads: “There is nothing romantic about a toxic gold mine.”
+Sixteen jewelers in the US have been listed in the ad as “leaders” or “laggards,” based on their partnership with (or resistance to) the No Dirty Gold campaign for sustainably produced gold.